-Action # Title Description Total Funds Contributing 3.1 English Learner Program English Learners will access the State Standards and ELD Standards through new state-recommended ELD Benchmark materials for K-6 (which will be piloted in 2024-25) with continued use of online supplements.
+Action # Title Description Total Funds Contributing 3.1 English Learner Program English Learners will access the State Standards and ELD Standards through new state-recommended ELD Benchmark materials for K-6 with continued use of online supplements.
 The charter will create a new staffing position of English Learner Director to ensure program compliance in all programs and coordinate teacher training and development ELL students will benefit from Tier II Multi-Tiered System Support (MTSS) monitoring and supports; ELD time will be guaranteed on all master schedules; and, four professional development events will be held for teachers of ELs to cover best practices, integration, core interventions and strategies, and personalization.
-The charter anticipates increased RFEP rates by modifying internal policies of redesignation practices. \$1,500 Yes 3.2 Students with Disabilities To increase academic success for students with disabilities, SCS will address the individualized needs as identified in their IEPs.
+The charter anticipates increased RFEP rates by modifying internal policies of redesignation practices.
+Yes 3.2 To increase academic success for students with disabilities, SCS will address the sindividualized needs as identified in their IEPs.
 In a collaboration between the GenEd teachers and SpEd support providers, they will function as a team to plan and implement accommodations necessary for instruction, reteaching, ILP implementation, and the socio-emotional supports provided.
-Research-based academic interventions will be utilized and guided by data-driven goals generated via intermittent probes and i-Ready data. \$767,047 No
+Research-based academic interventions will be utilized and guided by data-driven goals generated via intermittent probes and i-Ready data. \$131,612 No 3.3 Chromebook Access study, the Charter's students will contin study, the Charter's students will continue to have access to a Chromebook (or other similar technology).
+Maintain 1:1 Chromebook to student levels in all \$17,052 Yes

-3.3 Chromebook Access In an effort to increase technology readiness and access to a broad course of study, the Charter's students will continue to have access to a Chromebook (or other similar technology).
-Maintain 1:1 Chromebook to student levels in all programs. \$70,752 Yes 3.4 Mifi Internet Connection / Homeless foster liaison Continue to provide resources through the Foster/Homeless Liaison, including MiFi (portable WiFi service) to foster youth, English Learners, homeless, and students who qualify for free lunch to access technology and resources when not at a resource center.
-Send an annual notification to qualifying families who indicate that they are in need of internet access so they are aware of MiFi availability. \$662 Yes 3.5 Long-Term English Learners (LTEL) Long Term English Learners (LTELs) will specifically be supported and targeted to help them reclassify through various practices and procedures.
+3.4 Mifi Internet Connection / Homeless foster liaison Continue to provide resources through the Foster/Homeless Liaison, including MiFi (portable WiFi service) to foster youth, English Learners, homeless, and students who qualify for free lunch to access technology and resources when not at a resource center.
+Send an annual notification to qualifying families who indicate that they are in need of internet access so they are aware of MiFi availability. \$177 Yes 3.5 Long-Term English Learners (LTEL) Long Term English Learners (LTELs) will specifically be supported and targeted to help them reclassify through various practices and procedures.
 In order to enhance English proficiency and academic achievement for LTELs we will provide intensive ELD instruction with a focus on targeted small group intervention using research-based ELD strategies such as scaffolding, differentiation and targeted academic language support designed specifically for LTELs.
 LTEL progress will be monitored quarterly using both formative and summative assessments in the ELD program.
-Teacher professional development will focus on three key goals, analyzing both formative and summative data to monitor LTEL's language development, Designated ELD lesson design scaffolds specifically for LTELs. , and integration of academic language and writing skills for our LTEL students across the content areas. \$500 Yes 3.6 Assistant Classroom Educators Continue to train and support Assistant Classroom Educators (ACES)/instructional aides to support all students.
-Specialized training will allow targeted instruction for students with disabilities, English Learners, foster, homeless, and socio-economically disadvantaged students, and those students requiring MTSS/RTI support. \$213,656 No
+Teacher professional development will focus on three key goals, analyzing both formative and summative data to monitor LTEL's language development, Designated ELD lesson design scaffolds specifically for LTELs. , and integration of academic language and writing skills for our LTEL students across the content areas. \$1,399 Yes 3.6 Assistant Classroom Educators Continue to train and support Assistant Classroom Educators (ACES)/instructional aides to support all students.
+Specialized training will allow targeted instruction for students with disabilities, English Learners, foster, homeless, and socio-economically disadvantaged students, and those students requiring MTSS/RTI support. \$ 39,125 No